mercury-hpc/fabtsuite/doc/faq.md

 # FAQ

+* GitHub Action fails with `Error: Process completed with exit code 145.` Why?

+  We don't know the reason yet.
+Howerver, you can try to run the failed job again and it will pass eventually.

 * I installed fabtsuite using Spack but I get the `available libfabric version
 < 1.13` error when I run programs.